srobo/runbook/docs/competition/matches/match-arrival.md

 ## 3. Placing robots in the arena

-Once the previous match is scored, Marshals will reset the arena and competitors are instructed to place their robot in the corresponding starting zone.
+Once the previous match is scored, Scorers will reset the arena and competitors are instructed to place their robot in the corresponding starting zone.

 Where possible, competitors should travel around the arena rather than through it, to stay out of the way of volunteers resetting the arena.